 Missed doses

-If a dose is missed, it should be administered as soon as possible.
-Thereafter, patients can resume dosing on their usual day of administration, or start a new weekly schedule from the day that the missed dose was administered.
+If a dose is missed, it is recommended to be administered as soon as possible.
+Thereafter, patients can resume dosing on their usual day of administration, or start a new schedule from the day that the missed dose was administered.

-If patients wish to change their weekly dosing day, a new dose can be given on the newly preferred day of the week.
-Thereafter the patient should continue with the new weekly schedule from that day, even if the dosing interval may be temporarily less than a week.
+If patients wish to change their scheduled dosing day, a new dose can be given on the newly preferred day of the week.
+Thereafter the patient can continue with the new schedule from that day, even if the dosing interval may be temporarily less than usual.

 Transition from intravenous to subcutaneous administration